 Where z-score corresponds to the desired service level (e.g., 1.65 for 95% service level), and σ_demand is the standard deviation of daily demand.
 The square root of lead time is there because demand variability compounds over longer lead times.

-A small business with 200 SKUs cannot do this math by hand.
-It's not that the formula is hard — it's that running it daily, per SKU, across 200 SKUs, is impossible.
+A small business with 200 SKUs should not do this math by hand.
+It's not that the formula is hard — it's that running it regularly, per SKU, across 200 SKUs, is not a good use of operator time.

 What automated inventory software does: measures real lead times from PO-sent timestamps to receiving timestamps, computes σ_demand from POS history, and sets safety stock per SKU automatically.
 LineNow re-tunes these continuously as new data arrives.
 See safety stock for the full math.